10 Tips for Summer Kefir

 Make Bigger Batches

 If you are using Easy Kefir packets, you can make larger batches of kefir all at once.
 After your first batch, which is a quart, you can reculture using 1/2 cup of this batch to make a half-gallon, or one cup to make a gallon of kefir.
-This means you only have to make it once or twice to have enough for the whole week, making it a bit easier in the summer when the kefir ferments more quickly and you don't have time, or aren't able, to "catch" it every day before it over ferments.
+This means you only have to make it once or twice to have enough for the whole week, making it a bit easier in the summer when the kefir ferments more quickly and you don't have time, or aren't able, to "catch" it every day before it becomes overly fermented.

 Give It a Prebiotic